-The Mezzo cabinet is a further evolution of Wilson's philosophy that truly great forms follow a corresponding function.
+The Mezzo Convergent Synergy cabinet is a further evolution of Wilson's philosophy that truly great forms follow a corresponding function.
 It is a visual metaphor for the solution Wilson Audio pioneered to address issues of phase coherence exacerbated by large speaker systems.
 Typical of the creative process, the solution itself is an analogy to the field of optics and the design of wide-angle lenses.
 The means of maintaining edge-to-edge sharpness at both close and far focusing distances for a high quality wide-angle lens suggested a solution to the similar problem of time domain accuracy for large speaker systems at both near and far listening positions.

-With Mezzo, Wilson Audio takes this concept a logical step further, addressing the issue of optimal driver dispersion in the large cabinet system.
-Ideal driver dispersion for both near and far listening positions requires the drivers be adjustable not only forward and back, but also able to rotate on their vertical polar axes.
+With Mezzo Convergent Synergy, Wilson Audio takes this concept a logical step further, addressing the issue of optimal driver dispersion in the large cabinet system.
+Ideal driver dispersion for both near and far listening positions requires the drivers be adjustable.